exercism/docs/building/tracks/practice-exercises/add.md

 # Add Practice Exercise

-This document will explain how to a new [Practice Exercise](/docs/building/tracks/practice-exercises).
+This document will explain how to add a new [Practice Exercise](/docs/building/tracks/practice-exercises).

 ## Select exercise